-Introduction to basic terminology and techniques involved in Motivational Interviewing.
-This is a skill building course for students interested in entering the counseling profession.
+PUBLIC SERVICE & SOCIAL SCIENCE Introduction to basic terminology and techniques involved in Motivational Interviewing.
+This is a skill building course for students interested in entering the Human Services profession.
+Required course for both Human Services degrees (not required for fast track students).
 Prerequisite: None.

-HSERV 141 Alcoholism and other Addictive Disorders (5) PUBLIC SERVICE & SOCIAL SCIENCE
+HSERV 141 Alcoholism and other Addictive Disorders (5)

 Social, psychological, and physiological aspects of drug abuse and addictive disorders.
 Introduction to drug use behaviors and their impact on contemporary society.
 Foundational course for those who desire more knowledge regarding psychoactive drugs, drug-use behavior and the treatment systems currently available to assist those with drug related problems.
-Prerequisite: None
+Required course for both Human Services degrees (including fast track students).
+Prerequisite: None.

-HSERV 145 Addictions and the Law (3)
+HSERV 145 Addictions and the Law (5)

-Overview of the mutual impacts of chemical dependency treatment and the legal system on each other.
+Overview of the mutual impacts of substance use disorder treatment and the legal system on each other.
 Guidelines and laws which affect case management and the structures and functions of courts as they affect addiction treatment.
-Developing a working relationship with Department of Licensing, Department of Social and Health Services and the Behavioral Health Administration (BHA).
-Prerequisite: None
+Federal and state confidentiality law.
+Required course for students seeking the Substance Use Disorder Counseling degree (including fast track students).
+Prerequisite: None.